THE WYOMING STATE TRAP SHOOTING ASSOCIATION

 ARTICLE IX – HONORARIUMS

-SECTION I: The Association shall award to the State Single Champion, or his runner-up, Ladies I, Ladies II, Singles Champion, Junior Singles Champion, Sub-junior Champion, Junior Gold singles Champion, Vet Singles Champion and Senior Vet Singles Champion should any represent the Sate in the Annual Champion of Champion’s Race at the ATA Grand American tournament, a sum of money in an amount determined by majority vote of the members.
+SECTION I: The Association shall award to the State Single Champion, or his runner-up, Ladies I, Ladies II, Singles Champion, Junior Singles Champion, Sub-junior Champion, Junior Gold singles Champion, Vet Singles Champion and Senior Vet Singles Champion should any represent the Sate in the Annual Champion of Champion’s Race at the ATA Grand American tournament, and to include runner-up in all categories, a sum of money in an amount determined by majority vote of the members.
 An individual for each State Shoot may receive only one such award.
 The maximum amount to be given out by the WSTA will be $1500.00.
 That amount is to be divided equally between the participants with a maximum amount being $500.00 to each participant.
 (Amended 7/4/1997)

 SECTION II: The Board of Directors of the Association may award an Honorary Life Membership, without payment of any further membership dues in the Association, to any member that has reached the age of sixty-five (65) and who, by his past actions, has contributed materially and beneficially to the sport of amateur trapshooting in the State of Wyoming and such Honorary Life Member shall have the privilege of attending any and all meetings of the Board of Directors to offer his advice and counsel for the good of the Association, except that he shall not vote at such Board of Directors meetings.